edoyango/cfdem-docker/README.md

 `https://www.cfdem.com/media/CFDEM/docu/CFDEMcoupling_Manual.html#installation`

-These instructions are quite basic and seem to be written to optimise for convenience
+These instructions are quite basic and seem to be written to optimise for convenience.
+These instructions were deviated form so as to reduce the container size and include only necessary files.

 ### Built OpenMPI from source